Cool Tropical Plants

 Canna must be the easiest of tropical plants to grow in a cool climate.
 They are grown for their lush tropical foliage and their flamboyant tropical flowers.
 I would classify them as a root hardy plant.
 The rhizomes should survive in the ground if protected by a thick layer of mulch.
 They will not survive if the ground freezes solid.

 They basically come in two groups.
 The species canna and the hybrids.
 Species canna theoretically are naturally occurring plants.
 The hybrids have been genetically modified.
 Selectively breed by people who enjoy doing such things.
-There is a reasonable number of species canna, and a huge selection of hybrids.
+There are a reasonable number of species canna, and a huge selection of hybrids.
 The canna hybrids have much larger flowers but are rarely available to grow from seed.

-Canna can be acquired by the following methods;
+Canna can be acquired by the following methods:

 1. In the form of seeds (Species canna and a few hybrids.)